SHIPWRECKS OF SOUTHEAST ASIA & SHIPS CARRYING SOUTHEAST ASIAN GOODS

 The Griffin was an English East India ship that sank in the Sulu Seas, southern Philippines off the coast of Mindañao on 20 January 1761.
 She was one of only five UEIC ships lost in the 18th century, carrying a cargo of Chinese merchandise for the European market (mainly chests of tea but also 7500 pieces of Chinese B&W porcelain made in Jingdezhen).
 A sample pair of tea cups can be seen in the Denver Art Museum here.
 The story of the wreck and its cargo has been told by Frank Goddio and Evelyn Jay in 18th Century Relics of the Griffin Shipwreck (Manila: Manila Worldwide First, 1998).

 This Chinese junk was named after Captain Michael Hatcher, its salvager in 1983.
-It sank in the South China Sea with thousands of intact porcelain ceramics in addition to kraak kendis, pear-shaped bottles, some boxes, and a large number of very high quality ‘Transitional Wares’ (mainly B&W porcelain made during the difficult transitional period of the mid-1700s in Chinese history from ~1620 on).
+It sank in the South China Sea with 25,000 pieces of porcelain ceramics including kraak kendis, pear-shaped bottles, some boxes, and a large number of very high quality ‘Transitional Wares’ (mainly B&W porcelain made during the difficult transitional period of the mid-1700s in Chinese history from ~1620-1683).
 Two pieces that bore the date of 1643 led scholars to date the cargo to ~1640-45 or at the very end of the Ming Dynasty when, as mentioned above, the kilns at Jingdezhen were under great stress and later came to a halt 1645-50.

 The Hoi An wreck foundered off the town of Hoi An, Vietnam, en route to Indonesia, hence its name.
 She was described as a vessel of the ‘South China Sea tradition’.
 The majority of the ceramics, which numbered ~200,000 came from the Chu Dau kilns of northern Vietnam, and were dated to the mid-to late 15th Century.
 They were auctioned by Butterfields in San Francisco.
 There were a few miscellaneous other wares from the Binh Dinh kilns of central Vietnam and what was identified as perhaps “Guangdong blue and white ware.”
 For more information see John Guy “Vietnamese Ceramics from the Hoi An Excavation: The Cu Lao Cham Ship Cargo” in Orientations, (September 2000), as well as here.